 Symptoms You Might Feel After Epsom Salt Bath

-The magnesium in epsom salt baths can give us a funny feeling.
+If you’re asking “why do I feel weak after an epsom salt bath?”, it’s the magnesium in epsom salt baths that can give us that funny feeling.
 If your body has absorbed too much magnesium, you may experience symptoms like:

 - facial flushing